 20. No Daylight Savings Time – Panama does not do daylight savings time.
 Panama is in the Eastern time zone.
 When North America switches to daylight savings time, Panama’s time will be the same as the Central time zone in the US.

 22. Clothes – It is important to remember when purchasing clothing to try them on!
 Sizes tend to run much smaller for both men’s and women’s clothes!
 It is difficult to find shoes in larger sizes unless you shop at Payless Shoes.
 It is difficult to find clothes in big and tall sizes.
-You can buy clothes at malls, boutique shops, department stores, and retailers similar to Target or Walmart.
+You can buy clothes at malls, boutique shops, department stores, and retailers like Target or Walmart.
 There are also great little stores called Ropa Americana or American Clothes.
 They are similar to what are known as thrift stores in the US, as you will find both new and gently used items there.
-Although the selection is sometimes limited, the prices are amazing and just what you need especially if you have growing children!
+Although the selection is sometimes limited, the prices are excellent and just what you need, especially if you have growing children!
 I recently bought a top for $3 that had a Dillard tag for $32!

 24. No Home Depot or Lowes – Unfortunately, there is no Home Depot or Lowes in Panama… yet.
-Similar stores are Do It Center, Novey, or Cochez, plus every town with have a hardware store aka ferretería.
+Similar stores are Do It Center, Novey, or Cochez, plus every town has a hardware store aka ferretería.
 The ferretería stores do have many things behind the counter.
 You will find the staff is very helpful and knowledgeable.
-Take a sample or photo of what you need and they can find it quickly in the store.
-They sell tools at the hardware store too.
+Take a sample or photo of what you need, and they can find it quickly in the store.
+They sell tools at the hardware store, too.
 Guys, you may not want to bring your tools!
 It is super affordable to hire a handyman to fix anything you need.
 If you’re renting, our landlord will take care of the repairs.
 Tools are readily available in Panama.
 Stores like Do It Center have Dewalt, Black & Decker, and other name brands.
 Tools are heavy and would cost a fortune to ship to Panama.

 25. Furniture/Household Goods – This is always a concern for those moving to Panama.
-Should I ship my furniture from home or can I purchase it once I relocate?
-Most homes come completely furnished so it’s not necessary to ship your household goods to Panama.
+Should I ship my furniture from home, or can I purchase it once I relocate?
+Most homes come completely furnished, so it’s not necessary to ship your household goods to Panama.
 To ship a 40′ container to Panama, it will cost $15,000 to ship all your household goods.
-If you decide not to rent something that is already furnished, you will be able to find furniture that will meet your needs.
-There are higher-end brands that you can find but not all furniture stores have high quality.
-You can have furniture made at affordable prices too.
-If there are things you just cannot live without, you can use a Mail Forwarding company to ship a pallet of goods to Panama for about $2000 for a 48″ x 48″ pallet.
+If you decide not to rent something already furnished, you can find furniture that will meet your needs.
+There are higher-end brands that you can find, but not all furniture stores have high quality.
+You can have furniture made at affordable prices, too.
+If there are things you cannot live without, you can use a Mail Forwarding company to ship a pallet of goods to Panama for about $2000 for a 48″ x 48″ pallet.

 26. Cookware – Your rental may not have decent cookware.
 You can buy cookware in Panama.
-Cuisinart cookware is available in Panama and other name brands too, but you may need to go to a larger town to find the cookware you love.
+Cuisinart cookware is available in Panama and other name brands, but you may need to go to a larger town to find the cookware you love.
 Or, you may want to ship your cookware using one of the mail forwarding services in your town.

 27. Grocery Shopping – Most milk is sold in the unrefrigerated section in a box.
 Eggs are also not refrigerated.
 In many stores, meats are NOT individually packaged.
-Instead, meat and chicken are in a big container and you tell the clerk what you want.
+Instead, meat and chicken are in a big container, and you tell the clerk what you want.

 By the way, marijuana is illegal in Panama.
 If you need marijuana, it might be better to move to a different country instead of risking being put in jail in Panama.

-29. Restaurants – Just about every type of food and restaurant that you can imagine are available, especially in Panama City.
-Once you travel to the interior, your choices become fewer but that doesn’t mean quality or quantity automatically does.
-While almost every North American fast-food franchise you can imagine can be found throughout the country, in some of the smaller towns, they just don’t exist.
-Even though Boquete is a larger expat town, you will not find a McDonalds, Taco Bell, KFC, etc. Many of the larger towns along the PanAmerican Highway, like David or Santiago, have many fast-food chains.
+29. Restaurants – Just about every type of food and restaurant that you can imagine is available, especially in Panama City.
+Once you travel to the interior, your choices become fewer, but that doesn’t mean quality or quantity automatically does.
+While almost every North American fast-food franchise you can imagine can be found throughout the country, in some of the smaller towns, they don’t exist.
+Even though Boquete is a larger expat town, you will not find a McDonald’s, Taco Bell, KFC, etc. Many larger towns along the Pan-American Highway, like David or Santiago, have many fast-food chains.
 A better, healthier choice is the Panamanian fondas which serve tipico food – meat, rice, beans, salad, and usually plantains.
 These plates usually cost $4-5 and consist of huge portions!
-Of course, there is plenty of fresh vegetables, seafood, and chicken that are served, too.
-Beef tends to be quite stringy and tough but you can find good cuts if you know where to go.
-There are many fine dining options available in towns that have a high concentration of expats but the prices will be equivalent to what you pay in North America or even higher.
+Of course, there are plenty of fresh vegetables, seafood, and chicken that are served, too.
+Beef tends to be quite stringy and tough, but you can find good cuts if you know where to go.
+There are many fine dining options available in towns that have a high concentration of expats, but the prices will be equivalent to what you pay in North America or even higher.
 There are always affordable options.
 Smaller towns will have fewer dining choices.

 These are the estimated costs to ship your large pets in CARGO with Copa Airlines